BjornvanBraak/Solvency-II-Regulatory-Search/data/preprocessed-step-2/solvency-II-files/step-2-solvency II - level 2.pdf.md

 --- Page 213 ---

-17.1.2015 EN Official Journal of the European Union L 12/213

 2. The group supervisor shall inform the other supervisory authorities within the college of supervisors without delay of the receipt of the application and shall also forward the application to the other supervisory authorities within the